Missouri Commercial Lending: Midwest Fundamentals, National Capital Access

 Does CapitalAx charge upfront fees for Missouri deals?

-No. CapitalAx does not charge upfront application fees, retainers, or consulting fees for any commercial loan brokerage engagement.
-Our compensation comes from the lender side in the form of a broker fee at closing, which means we only get paid when your loan closes.
-This structure aligns our interests with yours.
-Third-party costs that arise during the process, such as appraisals, environmental assessments (Phase I or Phase II), title work, and surveys, are standard industry costs that would apply whether or not you use a broker.
-We are transparent about all costs at the outset of every engagement.
+No. We do not charge application fees, retainers, or consulting fees.
+Our compensation comes from the lender as a broker fee at closing.
+We only get paid when your loan closes.
+Standard third-party costs like appraisals, environmental reports, title work, and surveys apply regardless of whether you use a broker.